magento-research/pwa-devdocs/src/pwa-buildpack/reference/root-components-plugin/index.md

 This plugin creates [unique chunks] for each Root Component in a Magento PWA theme and extension.

-For example, given a `RootComponenets` directory in a theme with the following structure:
+For example, given a `RootComponents` directory in a theme with the following structure:

 ``` sh
 ├── Page1